kushjasrapuria/Custom-Plugins/README.md

 # Custom-Plugins
-My custom plugins for various tools i use
+Custom plugins for various tools i use